top of page

 Shared Rituals & Healing

-We must all continue this work — turning remembrance into repair, and grief into healing and action.
+We must all work to turn remembrance into repair, and grief into healing and action.

 Credits & Thanks